-- 1. The Parties agree to promote the transparency of collective management organisations, in particular as regards the revenues they collect, deductions applied to such income, the use of the royalties collected, the distribution policy and their repertoire. - 2.
-Each Party undertakes to ensure that when a collective management organisation established in the territory of a Party represents a collective management organisation established in the territory of another Party in a representation agreement, the organisation representative does not discriminate against entitled members of the organisation represented. - 3.
-The representing collective management organisation must pay accurately, regularly and diligently the amounts owed to the collective management organisation and provide the represented organisation with information on the amounts of revenue collected on its behalf and the deductions made.
+- subject-matter in the territories of the Parties and the transfer of rights revenue for the use of such works or other protected subject-matter. - 2.
+The Parties agree to promote the transparency of collective management organisations, in particular as regards the rights revenue they collect, deductions they apply to such revenue, the use of the rights revenue collected, the distribution policy and their repertoire. - 3.
+Each Party undertakes to ensure that when a collective management organisation established in the territory of a Party represents a collective management organisation established in the territory of another Party in a representation agreement, the representing organisation does not discriminate against entitled members of the organisation represented. - 4.
+The representing collective management organisation must pay accurately, regularly and diligently amounts owed to the represented collective management organisation and provide the represented organisation with information on the amount of rights revenue collected on its behalf and the deductions made.

-Exceptions and limitations
+Exceptions and Limitations

-1. Each Party shall provide for exceptions and limitations to the exclusive rights only in certain special cases which do not conflict with a normal exploitation of the subject matter and do not unreasonably prejudice the legitimate interests of the right holders.

-- 2. Each Party shall provide that temporary acts of reproduction which are transient or incidental, which are an integral and essential part of a technological process and the sole purpose of which is to enable - (a) a transmission in a network between third parties by an intermediary, or - (b) a lawful use of a work or other subject-matter to be made, and which have no independent economic significance, shall be exempted from the reproduction right.
+- 1. Each Party shall provide for exceptions and limitations to the exclusive rights only in certain special cases which do not conflict with a normal exploitation of the subject matter and do not unreasonably prejudice the legitimate interests of the right holders. - 2.
+Each Party shall provide that temporary acts of reproduction, which are transient or incidental, which are an integral and essential part of a technological process and the sole purpose of which is to enable: - (a) a transmission in a network between third parties by an intermediary; or - (b) a lawful use of a work or other subject matter to be made, and which have no independent economic significance, shall be exempted from the reproduction right.

-Protection of technological measures
+Protection of Technological Measures

-- 1. Each Party shall provide adequate legal protection against the circumvention of any effective technological measures, which the person concerned, carries out in the knowledge, or with reasonable grounds to know, that he is pursuing that objective. - 2.
-Each Party shall provide adequate legal protection against the manufacture, import, distribution, sale, rental, advertisement for sale or rental, or possession for commercial purposes of devices, products or components or the provision of services which:
+1. Each Party shall provide adequate legal protection against the circumvention of any effective technological measures, which the person concerned carries out in the knowledge, or with reasonable grounds to know, that he is pursuing that objective.

-(a) are promoted, advertised or marketed for the purpose of circumvention of any effective technological measures;

-(b) have only a limited commercially significant purpose or use other than to circumvent any effective technological measures; or

-(c) are primarily designed, produced, adapted or performed for the purpose of enabling or facilitation the circumvention of any effective technological measures.

-3. For the purposes of this article, the term 'technological measures' means any technology, device or component that, in the normal course of its operation, is designed to prevent or restrict acts, in respect of works or other subject-matter, which are not authorised by the right holder of any copyright or related right as provided for by domestic legislation.
-Technological measures shall be deemed 'effective' where the use of a protected work or other subject matter is controlled by the right holders through application of an access control or protection process, such as encryption, scrambling or other transformation of the work or other subject-matter or a copy control mechanism, which achieves the objective of protection.
+- 2. Each Party shall provide adequate legal protection against the manufacture, import, distribution, sale, rental, advertisement for sale or rental, or possession for commercial purposes of devices, products or components or the provision of services which: - (a) are promoted, advertised or marketed for the purpose of circumvention of any effective technological measures; - (b) have only a limited commercially significant purpose or use other than to circumvent any effective technological measures; or - (c) are primarily designed, produced, adapted or performed for the purpose of enabling or facilitation the circumvention of any effective technological measures. - 3.
+For the purposes of this Article, the term "technological measures" means any technology, device or component that, in the normal course of its operation, is designed to prevent or restrict acts, in respect of works or other subject matter, which are not authorised by the right holder of any copyright or related right as provided for by domestic legislation.
+Technological measures shall be deemed "effective" where the use of a protected work or other subject matter is controlled by the right holders through application of an access control or protection process, such as encryption, scrambling or other transformation of the work or other subject matter or a copy control mechanism, which achieves the objective of protection.